 Howard was known as the life of the party, always quick witted, and unafraid to be politically incorrect.
 He exhibited a superhero’s bravery throughout his life with every challenge he encountered.
 Never one to complain, he believed in working hard for what one wants to achieve and that choices weren’t difficult when you realized that “right is right, wrong is wrong.”
 Howard impacted numerous lives throughout his life, career, and martial arts experiences.
 Despite the gaping hole left in the lives of those who love him, they will continue to be guided by his wisdom and humor.

 Calling hours will be at the Farus Funeral Home in Duncan Falls on Sunday, Dec.
 15th, from 2-6 P.M.
 Services will be held at 11 A.M.
 Monday, Dec.16th, with Chaplin Gary Eno and Pastor Mark Stinson officiating services.
 Burial will follow at Duncan Falls Cemetery with military honors.
 In lieu of flowers the family requests that donations be made in Howard’s name to Secret Santa, P.O.
 Box 323, Cambridge, Ohio 43725.

-To send flowers to Howard E. Wilson Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Howard E. Wilson Jr., please visit our floral store.